jessezalasky/jessezalasky.github.io/_portfolio/5_project.md

 ---
 layout: page
-title: project 8
+title: project 5
-description: an other project with a background image and giscus comments
+description: a project with a background image
-img: assets/img/9.jpg
+img: assets/img/1.jpg
-importance: 2
+importance: 3
-category: work
-giscus_comments: true
+category: work  # Post disabled if not labeled Raley's Work Samples or Nowspeed Work Samples
 ---

 Every project has a beautiful feature showcase page.